Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 ### Isolated sessions

-Finally, containerising (yes, that's a word!)
+Containerising (yes, that's a word!)
 Posit Workbench has the added advantage of isolating users' sessions from one another.
 A session is only permitted to consume CPU time and memory up to the limits set by Kubernetes, or requested by the user (if they are less than those imposed by Kubernetes).
 Therefore, a user running a CPU and/or memory intensive R script will not result in a poor experience for other users.

+### Optimal usage of cloud computing resources

+Microsoft Azure is a pay-as-you-go service.